 And these places in Oklahoma definitely treat her right.

-So listen up Coweta (the most expensive place in Oklahoma) as we explain how we created this ranking.
+So listen up Stillwater (the most expensive place in Oklahoma) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Oklahoma and the cheapest places in the country:

-How We Determined The Cheapest Places To Live In The Sooner State For 2018
+How We Determined The Most Affordable Places To Live In The Sooner State For 2019

-You can then compare the cost of these things in each of the places in Oklahoma to figure out which is the least expensive.
+You can then compare these metrics in each of the places in Oklahoma to figure out which is the least expensive.

 Holdenville is a city in and county seat of Hughes County, Oklahoma, United States.
 The population was 5,771 at the 2010 census, an increase of 22 percent from 4,732 at the 2000 census.